 The ultimate expectation by any author of a research article is to receive ‘strong accepts’ by every reviewer.
 However, in multiple occasions, it is common to see ‘weak rejects’ and ‘weak accepts’ pop in.
 These reviewers are called ‘borderline reviewers’ and during the final decision by the program committee, they typically bend toward the opinion of a person giving a ‘strong reject’ or a ‘strong accept’.
 However, you do have chances during the rebuttal phase to try your possibility to convince them to lean favorably towards you .
 Below, I suggest some strategies to boost the ‘weak reject reviews’ into ‘weak accepts’ to enhance the possibility of getting your paper accepted for publication.

 - If you happen to get a bunch of weak rejects alongside weak accepts, focus your efforts in convincing the weak reject reviewers to change their score in the positive direction within the word limit provided.

 - Most of the reviews would suggest typos, figure qualities, and formatting errors.
 Have just one sentence at the end of the rebuttal denoting that you would address the typos and improve figure qualities in the final camera-ready version.
 Do not address individual typo comments thereby hogging the word limit.

-- In no circumstances ever say that we have not addressed the issue posed by the reviewers.
+In no circumstances never explicitly say that we have not addressed the issue posed by the reviewers.
 If said so, the reviewers would never change their ratings and encourage you to keep working on the project further and submit next year.